soedinglab/MMseqs2/README.md

 The MMseqs2 user guide is available in our [GitHub Wiki](https://github.com/soedinglab/mmseqs2/wiki) or as a [PDF file](https://mmseqs.com/latest/userguide.pdf) (Thanks to [pandoc](https://github.com/jgm/pandoc)!).
 We provide a tutorial of MMseqs2 [here](https://github.com/soedinglab/metaG-ECCB18-partII).

 ### Memory Requirements
 MMseqs2 checks the avialalbe memory of the computer and automatically divide the target database in part to fit in memory.
-Splitting the database will increas the runtime slightly.
+Splitting the database will increase the runtime slightly.

 The memory consumption grows linearly with the number of residues in the database.
-The following formular can be used to estimate the index size.
+The following formula can be used to estimate the index size.

         M = (7 × N × L) byte + (8 × a^k) byte

-Where `L` avaerage sequence length and `N` is the database size
+Where `L` is the average sequence length and `N` is the database size.

 ### How to run MMseqs2 on multiple servers using MPI
 MMseqs2 can run on multiple cores and servers using OpenMP and Message Passing Interface (MPI).
-MPI assigns database splits to each compute node and each node computes them using multiple cores (OpenMP).
+MPI assigns database splits to each compute node, which are then computed with multiple cores (OpenMP).

 Make sure that MMseqs2 was compiled with MPI by using the `-DHAVE_MPI=1` flag (`cmake -DHAVE_MPI=1 -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=. ..`).
 Our precompiled static version of MMseqs2 can not use MPI.
+The version string of MMseqs2 will have a `-MPI` suffix, if it was build successfully with MPI support.

-To search with multiple server call the `search` or `cluster` workflow with the MPI command exported in the RUNNER environment variable.
+To search with multiple servers call the `search` or `cluster` workflow with the MPI command exported in the RUNNER environment variable.
 The databases and temporary folder have to be shared between all nodes (e.g. through NFS):

         RUNNER="mpirun -np 42" mmseqs search queryDB targetDB resultDB tmp